 - Add the butter, vanilla extract, and syrup to the bowl, then use a silicone spatula to mix everything up into a thick paste.

 - Cover the bowl, or add your protein cookie dough into a small Tupperware with a lid, and add to the fridge for at least one hour (overnight works best).
 This time in the fridge allows the cookie dough to thicken and for the flavors to develop.

 - Dig in!
 You can eat with a spoon, form into cookie dough bites, or anything else you can come up with!

 - The protein I use is a blend of whey & casein protein.
 You can use a 100% whey protein, but it leads to a stickier result.
 The small amount of casein protein makes a world of difference in making this an authentic cookie dough consistency.
-If you go with a whey protein powder, it's even more important to add the protein powder as the very last ingredient so prevent it from becoming too sticky.
+If you go with a whey protein powder, it's even more important to add the protein powder as the very last ingredient to prevent it from becoming too sticky.

-- Along those lines, if you do use whey protein, you may want to bump up the coconut flour a bit to balance out the texture, or only use 1 scoop of whey protein powder instead of 1.5 scoop.
+- Along those lines, if you do use whey protein, you may want to bump up the coconut flour a bit to balance out the texture, or only use 1 scoop of whey protein powder instead of 1.5 scoops.

 - This cookie dough tastes much better after it has been refrigerated.
 You can eat it right away if you’re impatient, but giving it at least an hour in the fridge really helps the taste (and makes it feel much more like real cookie dough).

 - I do not count sugar substitutes in my carb totals because they contribute 0 calories.
 If you're strict about carbs, be sure to include those in your calculations.